 If you’re craving a cup of authentic karak that tastes just like Dubai’s street cafés, this is the easiest and most reliable recipe to try at home.

-I first discovered this exact version at a famous tea café in Downtown Dubai, where long lines form every evening just to grab a steaming cup of their signature Karak.
-After many tests in my own kitchen, I finally recreated that same rich, aromatic flavor using everyday pantry ingredients — no evaporated milk and no condensed milk required.
-Just real tea, fresh milk, cardamom, and the proper slow-simmer technique that gives Karak its depth and creamy texture.
+I first discovered this exact version at a famous tea café in Downtown Dubai, where long lines form every evening just to grab a steaming cup of their signature karak.
+After many tests in my own kitchen, I finally recreated that same rich, aromatic flavour — and the secret turned out to be the one ingredient those Dubai cafés never skip: Rainbow milk, the evaporated milk brand you'll find in every UAE home and every authentic karak kitchen.
+Combined with fresh full-fat milk, the right proportion of loose black tea, and a slow simmer that builds both colour and depth, this recipe gives you café-quality karak in 10 minutes without leaving home.

-Growing up, tea was more than a drink in our home—it was a daily ritual.
+Growing up, tea was more than a drink in our home — it was a daily ritual.
 Every cup carried a story, whether it was the warming aroma of masala chai on cold evenings or the comforting pink hue of Kashmiri chai shared during family gatherings.
-Even now, I find joy in experimenting with different blends and flavors, recreating those moments one cup at a time.
+Karak chai became part of that ritual when I moved to Dubai — the Gulf's answer to the strong, milky tea I grew up with, but with its own character entirely.
+Even now, I find joy in perfecting each cup, recreating those moments one sip at a time.

 Explore more tea recipes: